emretuna01/JiraToCrmWithOnionArchitecture/README.md

 <h2 align="left">JiraToCrmWithOnionArchitecture</h2>
 <p>
 In this project Jira Service Management by Atlassian and CRM Dynamics 365 by Microsoft are integrated.
-In general Jira is used for software support services whereas Dynamics 365 is used for combining CRM and ERP capabilities or to track business processes and costs.
+In general Jira Service Management is used for software support services whereas Dynamics 365 is used for combining CRM and ERP capabilities or to track business processes and costs.
 </p>

 <h3> Design Pattern,Libraries, technologies and databases used in this project:</h3>